Therapist Frequently Asked Questions

-Some insurance companies and insurance programs such as medicare have covered SIRIS™ splints in the past.
+Some insurance companies and insurance programs such as Medicare have covered SilverRing™ splints in the past.
 Coverage is dependent on variables such as the type of insurance policy and the medical necessity of the splint.
-Typically a facility or patient orders the splints and submits the invoice to insurance to be reimbursed. -
+Typically a facility or patient orders the splints and submits the invoice to insurance to be reimbursed.

-A: One of the most common questions we get: “will insurance companies cover our splints and what codes do I use”.
-Yes, insurance companies do cover our splints but it depends on many variables.
-We have seen 100% coverage, partial and no coverage.
-We do not bill insurances so the first step is to contact the provider and check what process needs to be followed to get the splints covered.
-The provider may be willing to reimburse the patient or splints may need to be ordered through an orthotics company/durable medical equipment supplier (DME).
+Will insurance companies cover the splints and what codes does one use?
+Yes, insurance companies may cover our splints but it depends on many variables.
+We do not bill insurance so the first step is to contact the provider and check what process one may need to follow to get the splints covered.
+The provider may be willing to reimburse the patient, or splints may need to be ordered through the measuring facility, orthotics company or durable medical equipment supplier (DME).

-During the process you may get a question about what “L” codes or “HCPCS” codes to use for SIRIS™ splints.
-Most people use the static finger splint codes.
+During the process, there may be a question about what “L” codes or “HCPCS” codes to use for SilverRing™ splints.
+Static finger splint codes are most often used.
 The following codes can be a good starting point in the discussion with the provider.
-These codes do not guarantee coverage or payment and do not replace the medical providers billing expertise.
-It is your responsibility to bill within the appropriate billing codes for the services and or products provided.
+These codes do not guarantee coverage or payment and do not replace your medical provider’s billing expertise.
+It is your responsibility to bill with the appropriate billing codes for the services and/or products provided.
 Based on feedback from individuals, our best advice is: Do not give up easily.

 “L3933” – Custom fabricated finger orthosis (click here)